Top Employee Benefits Survey Questions to Ask

 When it comes to employee benefits, there’s a seemingly never-ending list of perks your company can offer.
-Aside from the standard health, dental, and vision offerings, some companies go the extra mile to please employees with free snacks, paid sabbaticals, wellness incentives, and even reimbursements for tattoos.
-But what use are these flashy perks if none of your employees use them?
+Aside from the standard health, dental, and vision offerings, some companies go the extra mile to please employees with paid sabbaticals, wellness incentives, and student loan debt repayment.
+But how do you know what your employees actually want?
+That's where employee benefits survey questions comes in.

-Send out a short workplace benefits survey to get a pulse on what your employees value and where additional benefits could add value.
-To get you started, here’s a sample voluntary benefits survey you can use to gauge employee interest in specific offerings:
+Sending out a short workplace benefits survey will help you get a pulse on what your employees value and where additional benefits could add value.
+To get you started, here is an example template with the top employee benefits survey questions you should be asking:

 Start by collecting information on employee demographics (age, gender, etc.) that will help you drill down into the results later.